December 24, 1984 a Café, somewhere near Habay La Neuve Belgium

 We cleared our hotel and went back to the vehicles.

-I modified our plans and I told the team that we headed for the war museum in Echternacht.
+I modified our plans and I told the team that we were headed for the war museum in Echternacht.
 The curator would let us hide there.

 I was proud of Strike Team Bravo.
 We had stopped the C-Team attack in Düsseldorf, now we would be ready now to stop the A-Team attack in Diekirch.